yce6db/spsatuva.github.io/_pages/resources/courses.md

          data-parent="#wrapper-1720">

 <p>
 This is the second semester of introductory topics in physics and covers the following topics; gravitation, electricity & magnetism, and optics.
-Like 1710 this course is 5 credits with a discussion section.
+Like PHYS 1710 this course is 5 credits with a discussion section.
 <br>
 <br>
 The text is the same as PHYS 1710 and you can expect to cover chapters 21-35.